China's Xi, U.S. officials talk food trade in Iowa

-DES MOINES China's leader-in-waiting, Xi Jinping, gathered with U.S. agricultural officials in America's grainbelt on Thursday and stressed their shared interests in fostering increased trade in farm goods.
+LOS ANGELES/DES MOINES China's leader-in-waiting, Xi Jinping, gathered with U.S. agricultural officials in America's grainbelt on Thursday and stressed their shared interests in fostering increased food security and trade in farm goods.

 Extending his visit to the top U.S. soybean- and corn-growing state of Iowa, Xi and Chinese Minister of Agriculture Han Changfu met with U.S. Agriculture Secretary Tom Vilsack in Des Moines to kick off what was billed as the first-ever U.S.-China Agricultural Symposium.

-Xi, China's vice president, then traveled to a nearby 4,000-acres (1,619 hectares) soybean and corn farm, his last Iowa stop before heading west to Los Angeles to close out his U.S. visit.
+Xi, China's vice president, then traveled to a nearby 4,000-acres (1,619 hectares) soybean and corn farm, his last Iowa stop before heading west to Los Angeles to close out his U.S. visit with a brisk tour of the city's port -- the U.S. gateway for everything from electronics to clothing from China.

 Visiting the family farm of Rick and Martha Kimberley, Xi peppered the fifth-generation farmers with questions about crop prices, marketing and finances.